 For more details about the treatments outlined above, as well as less-effective treatments like hydroxychloroquine, convalescent plasma, and over-the-counter supplements like vitamin C, D, and zinc, visit the COVID-19 Treatments page.

 Michigan Medicine researchers are using their expertise to advance what doctors and scientists know about how to prevent, diagnose and treat COVID-19.
 We are currently conducting a number of clinical studies related to COVID-19, including two to test the effectiveness and safety of investigational vaccines.
 To learn more about COVID-19 vaccine trials, visit the COVID-19 Vaccine Clinical Trial page.
-For other coronavirus-related studies, visit the Other Coronavirus Research Studies page or go directly to the list of coronavirus studies on UMHealthResearch.org.
+For other coronavirus-related studies, visit the list of coronavirus studies on UMHealthResearch.org.

 More Coronavirus (COVID-19) Questions & Answers

 In Michigan, we are seeing community spread of COVID-19, which means that there is some risk of exposure for everyone.

 - Those who have prolonged close contact with someone who has COVID-19, and are not wearing appropriate protective equipment.

 - Elderly people and those with chronic medical conditions are at increased risk of more severe illness.

 You can lower your risk of exposure by practicing social distancing including staying at least 6 feet away from people, wearing a mask that covers your nose and mouth when in public, limiting contact with large groups of people, and washing your hands frequently.

 According to the CDC and WHO, people at higher risk of getting very sick from COVID-19 include adults over 60 and people who have serious chronic medical conditions like: